MHickey2/First_Project/README.md

 ### The Target Customer: <a name="targetcustomer"></a>
 - The audience of the site is fairly diverse, but the site would generally be aimed at an adult audience, all genders and age groups.
 - Open to single people and those in families, with or without childeren.
-- Working people, unemployed, Student or retired.
+- Working people, unemployed, Students or retired.
 - Would probably have some access to digital technology.
 - People who are seeking some advice or tips on maintaining balance in their lives or can be prone to stress.
  <br/>